 The TRAIL+ is a newly-launched advanced Master’s programme in Trade and Investment Law combined with courses in International Law and Economics.
 This programme is offered at the World Trade Institute in cooperation with the Faculty of Law of the University of Bern.
-The programme includes more law courses, fewer courses on economics and political science, and less emphasis on practice and application than the WTI’s flagship MILE programme.
-Upon the successful conclusion of the TRAIL+ programme, the student is awarded an LL.M. in International Trade and Investment Law, as well as a Diploma of Advanced Studies (DAS) in International Law and Economics.
+The programme includes more law courses and fewer courses on economics and political science than our MILE programme.
+Upon the successful conclusion of the TRAIL+ programme, the student is awarded an LLM in International Trade and Investment Law, as well as a Diploma of Advanced Studies (DAS) in International Law and Economics.

 To find out if the TRAIL+ programme is right for you, check out our list of frequently asked questions.

 - A one-year, intensive graduate programme (can also be taken part-time)

 - Teaching and guidance from leading scholars and practitioners

 - The latest research developments in international trade and investment regulation, and economics

 - The opportunity to join a vibrant WTI alumni network with over 500 members worldwide